Badgerati/Monocle/README.md

 ### Functions

 The following is a list of available functions in Monocle.
-These can be used, after calling `Import-Module Monocle`.
+These can be used, after calling `Import-Module -Name Monocle`.

+* Invoke-MonocleElementCheck
+* Invoke-MonocleElementClick
-* CheckElement
+* Save-MonocleImage
-* ClickElement
+* Wait-MonocleElement
-* DownloadImage
+* Wait-MonocleUrl
-* ExpectElement
+* Wait-MonocleValue
-* ExpectUrl
+* Get-MonocleElementValue
-* ExpectValue
+* Start-MonocleFlow
-* GetElementValue
+* Edit-MonocleUrl
-* InMonocleSession
+* Set-MonocleUrl
-* ModifyUrl
+* Invoke-MonocoleScreenshot
-* NavigateTo
+* Set-MonocleElementValue
-* Screenshot
+* Start-MonocleSleep
-* SetElementValue
+* Restart-MonocleBrowser
-* SleepBrowser
+* Get-MonocleUrl

 The following is a list of assertions available in Monocle:

-* Assert-BodyValue
+* Assert-MonocleBodyValue
-* Assert-ElementValue
+* Assert-MonocleElementValue

 ### MPath